rbergenl/_Alpha/issues/ISSUES.md

 - Website: enable `gatsby-plugin-offline` in the gatsby-config.js file.

 #### Add Logos to the Manifest
--- TODO: this is for create-react-app.. how for Gatsby?
 - Check [docs](https://developers.google.com/web/fundamentals/web-app-manifest/)
 - Convert the `src/logo.svg` into a PNG using an online converter.
 - Then make copies and resize the PNG into `512x512` and `192x192`.